techierishi/The-Simplest-ACRA-PHP-SQL-Backend/README.md

 * Database username
 * Database password

+## Proguard:

+If your app is using Proguard, no need to worry!
+We have tested our app with release and Proguard activated and it works.
+The file is not scrabled and the StackTrace is accurate to the error we caused.
+We have been testing with a crash we have been triggering ourselves and the Stacktrace matches the one of a non-scrambled text file(in terms of the error and location of the error.
+Times are not the same.
+StackTrace may change from error to error but the error pinpointing is the same.)

+So you can both have ACRA and Proguard with this backend!

 ## IMPORTANT!

 Some places the table is set fixed to 'exceptions', for an instance in the tosql file there is a method that converts all the strings to